 Typical Structure of a Nerve Cell

-Nerves that directly connect the brain and the brain stem with the eyes, ears, nose, and throat and with various parts of the head, neck, and trunk are called cranial nerves.
+Cranial nerves directly connect the brain and the brain stem with the eyes, ears, nose, and throat and with various parts of the head, neck, and trunk.
 There are 12 pairs of them (see Overview of the Cranial Nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more ).
 Cranial nerves transmit sensory information, including touch, vision, taste, smell, and hearing.

-Nerves that connect the spinal cord with other parts of the body are called spinal nerves.
+Spinal nerves connect the spinal cord with other parts of the body.
 The brain communicates with most of the body through the spinal nerves.
 There are 31 pairs of them, located at intervals along the length of the spinal cord (see Overview of Spinal Cord Disorders Overview of Spinal Cord Disorders Spinal cord disorders can cause permanent severe problems, such as paralysis or impaired bladder and bowel control ( urinary incontinence and fecal incontinence).
 Sometimes these problems can... read more ).
 Several cranial nerves and most spinal nerves are involved in both the somatic and autonomic parts of the peripheral nervous system.

 Motor nerve root (anterior nerve root): The motor root emerges from the front of the spinal cord.
 Motor nerve fibers carry commands from the brain and spinal cord to other parts of the body, particularly to skeletal muscles.